staciax/valorant-discord-bot/README.md

 for every skin names and images!

 ### [Giorgio](https://github.com/giorgi-o)
-for embed design and helping me and more! <3
+for always helping me and more! <3

 ### [Discord - Valorant App Developer ](https://discord.gg/a9yzrw3KAm) by [MikeValorantLeaks](https://github.com/RumbleMike)
 developer community for valorant api